Sunday would not be the same without roast beef for lunch - a meal of roast beef and Yorkshire puddings is loved by everyone.

 Heat the oven to the highest temperature possible, however, do not exceed 450F/ or the fat may burn.

 Pour the eggs and milk into a large mixing bowl and add the pinch of salt.
-Whisk thoroughly with an electric hand beater or hand whisk.
+Whisk thoroughly with an electric beater or hand whisk.
 Leave to stand for 10 minutes.

-Gradually sieve the same volume of flour (as the eggs) into the milk and egg mixture, again using an electric hand beater or hand-whisk to create a lump free batter resembling thick cream, if there are any lumps pass the batter through a fine sieve.
+Gradually sieve the same volume of flour (as the eggs) into the milk and egg mixture, again using an electric beater or hand-whisk to create a lump free batter resembling thick cream, if there are any lumps pass the batter through a fine sieve.